v-pbartley/openhack-mc4h/Challenge-02/Readme.md

     + ![Request Authorization Tab](./media/request-auth.jpg)

-## Step 5 - Set up Request Parameters
+## Step 5 - Setup Request Parameters

-1. Click on [CCDA_Ford_Elaine.xml](./samples/CCDA_Ford_Elaine.xml) to view a sample C-CDA data file.

-2. Copy and paste the C-CDA data into VS Code or a text editor of your choice.
+1. Download the sample C-CDA file [CCDA_Ford_Elaine.xml](./samples/CCDA_Ford_Elaine.xml), from the Challenge 2 samples folder.

-3. Refer back to the Azure API for FHIR [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/convert-data) for ```$convert-data``` on how to create a parameter request.
+2. Refer to the FHIR server [documentation](https://github.com/microsoft/fhir-server/blob/main/docs/ConvertDataOperation.md#2-make-api-call) for $convert-data on how to create a parameter request.

-4. You will need to format the C-CDA data so that it sits correctly in the JSON request body.

-5. When ready, copy and paste the C-CDA data into the body of the `Convert Data - CCDA` request in Postman.

 ## Step 6 - Convert Data

-1. Get a new access token from AAD via Postman (`POST AuthorizeGetToken`).
+1. Get a new Bearer token from the FHIR server via Postman.
 2. Execute the `Convert Data - CCDA` request.

-> Note: If it doesn't work, you may want to check to make sure that characters are properly escaped in the C-CDA text.
+> Note: You may have to escape certain values in the C-CDA before executing the request.

-## What does success look like for Challenge-02?
+## Challenge Success

-+ Successfully receive a FHIR bundle response after calling ```$convert-data``` with HL7v2 data.
++ Successfully received a FHIR bundle from calling $convert-data with HL7 data
-+ Successfully receive a FHIR bundle response after calling ```$convert-data``` with C-CDA data.
++ Successfully received a FHIR bundle from calling $convert-data with C-CDA data

-## Next Steps

-Click [here](../Challenge-03/Readme.md) to proceed to the next challenge.